-At first I thought it was only me that baulked at the idea of having to make a VHF radio broadcast and understanding VHF radio etiquette
+When I was a new sailor, I thought it was only me that balked at the idea of having to make a VHF radio broadcast and understanding VHF radio etiquette.

 My husband, Simon, went to extreme measures to try and get me to make a call.
 He’d say that he couldn’t leave the cockpit and yell, ‘just make the call.’